adgear/kfc/doc/kfc.md

 ### Generic options

 * `-b <brokers>, --brokers=<brokers>`
-  Comma separated list of broker(s) to bootstrap of the form "host[:port][,...]", e.g. "host1:9292,host2:9293" [default: localhost].
+  Comma separated list of broker(s) to bootstrap the connection, e.g.
+  "host1:9292,host2:9293" [default: localhost].

 * `-p <partition>, --partition=<partition>`
   Send messages to a specific partition.
-If -1 is provided, a partition will be randomly uniformly selected for each message.
+If -1 is provided, a random partition is attributed to each message.

 * `-v, --verbose`
   Augment verbosity level.